-“Japchae” is a Korean dish made with stir-fried glass noodles which are made from sweet potato starch and vegetables
+“Japchae” is a Korean dish made with stir-fried glass noodles which are made from sweet potato starch and vegetables.

 In Korean, “Mandu” refers to dumplings which are a versatile staple in Korean cuisine.
 It is a widely beloved dish enjoyed in various forms across Korea.
 Whether steamed, boiled, or fried, Mandu has a special place in Korean culture and cuisine.
 Traditionally, they are made with a combination of minced meat, vegetables, tofu, and various seasonings.
 However, in our vegetarian version, we’ll be replacing the meat with a medley of vibrant and nutritious vegetables.